askorama/orama/packages/docs/open-source/usage/search/hybrid-search.md

 If you're using systems such as OpenAI to generate text embeddings, this would put you at risk of exposing your API Keys.

-We highly recommend using the [Orama Secure Proxy](#) to mask your API Keys securely and prevent abuse of any kind.
+We highly recommend using the [Orama Secure Proxy Plugin](/open-source/plugins/plugin-secure-proxy.html) to mask your API Keys securely and prevent abuse of any kind.
 :::

 ## Performing Hybrid Search